soyinkas1/PP0002_heart-diesease-project_Classification/README.md

 ### Evaluating Multiple Models
 Evaluated several machine learning models to see which one performs the best.

 Each model is tested using the training and validation data.
-Used a helper function based on ‘GridSearchCV’ called evaluate_models to check how well each model performs and store the results.
+Used a helper function based on ‘GridSearchCV’ called evaluate_models using hyperparameters values set in the `params.yaml` file to check how well each model performs and store the results.
 - Selecting the Best Model
 Looked at the performance scores of all the models and choose the one with the highest score.
 If no model achieves a score of at least 0.6 (out of 1.0), the application raises an error indicating that no suitable model was found.
 - Saving the Best Model